 Getting set up with Shopify Payments is simple for those who are moving forward with their ecommerce businesses on this ever-growing platform.

 If you have ever wondered how to get paid on Shopify and how long it takes to get paid on Shopify, hopefully, this guide has helped.

 No matter what payment option you decide to make use of for your online business, Shopify should allow you to use it with ease!

-If you don’t have a Shopify account yet, click this link to get a free 3-day trial + pay $1/month for the first 3 months.
+If you don't have a Shopify store yet, sign up by clicking this link to get a free 3-day trial + pay $1/month for the first 3 months.